 Kilo Code Integrations

-Kilo Integrations lets you connect your GitHub or GitLab account (soon Bitbucket) to enable advanced features inside Kilo Code.
-Once connected, Kilo can access your repositories securely, enabling features like Code Reviews, Cloud Agents, and Kilo Deploy.
+Kilo Integrations lets you connect GitHub or GitLab for repository workflows and DoltHub for Dolt-versioned data.
+Once connected, Kilo can access authorized resources securely, enabling features like Code Reviews, Cloud Agents, Kilo Deploy, and data workflows through Kilo Connect.

 Supported Platforms